jeff665547/Project-ChipImgProc/doc/modules/installation.md

     * oleaut32
     * advapi32

-The WIN32 API may be used by some modules in opencv, users would probably (not always) need to link them as well.
+The WIN32 API may be used by some modules in OpenCV, users would probably (not always) need to link them as well.

-Trouble shooting
+Troubleshooting
 ---

-* Unable to download submodule
+* Unable to download submodule(test data)

-    Please make sure the project is not download from Gitlab download icon link
+    Please make sure the project is not downloaded from Gitlab download icon link
     @image html gitlab-download-icon-link.png width=300px
     @image latex gitlab-download-icon-link.png
-    We assume the user visit the download icon link or the release tags just want to use the library but run the unit test, which means the user download project in such way should use an the alternative configure command:
+    We assume the user who visits the download icon or the release tags only needs to use the package but run the unit tests and examples.
+    Therefore, the user download project in that way should use an alternative configure command:
     @code
     ChipImgProc\> cmake .. -G "MinGW Makefiles" -DCMAKE_INSTALL_PREFIX="..\stage" -DINSTALL_DEPS=ON -DCMAKE_BUILD_TYPE="Release" -DCOPY_ALL_TP=ON -DBUILD_TESTS=OFF
     @endcode
-    In this case, Build script will not need test data and of course, no test code will be built.
-    Only library source will be compiled into binary.
+    In this case, the CMake script may just build the project API without the unit test which means the test data is not required.

 * Missing libraries

     The components in Nucleona and ChipImgProc use more libraries than that in the list, user may just import all files in library directories to avoid some missing libraries.
-    The library link is highly depend on user code, your code may require alternative link order or use more libraries beyond the given list.
+    The libraries linking highly depend on user's code, your code may require alternative link order or more libraries beyond the given list.
     We put all dependencies in the \<*ChipImgProc install prefix*>/lib and \<*ChipImgProc install prefix*>/third_party.
     You should be able to find any missing libraries and add them into your link command.